marbarrantescepas/MS-preprocessing/README.md

 # Structural MRI Preprocessing Pipeline for Multiple Sclerosis
-This pipeline is designed for structural MRI preprocessing specifically for studies related to Multiple Sclerosis (MS) using T1-weighted (T1w) and T2-weighted fluid-attenuated inversion-recovery (FLAIR) images.
+This pipeline is designed for structural MRI preprocessing specifically for studies related to multiple sclerosis (MS) using T1-weighted (T1w) and T2-weighted fluid-attenuated inversion-recovery (FLAIR) images.
 It includes several preprocessing steps to automatically segment and fill MS lesions, as well as, to perform FreeSurfer preprocessing and quality check (QC) for each step.

 ## Contents
 * [Overview](#overview)